Arsalan-zafar/Arsalan-zafar.github.io/_pages/about.md

 Deep Render and AI codecs [2019-Now]
 ======

 I co-founded Deep Render in 2019 to reinvent video compression with AI.
-Over four years we shipped an end-to-end AI codec, integrated it into FFmpeg and VLC, built a world-class research and ML-deployment team across iOS, Android and Intel, and stood up a 200+-GPU AI compute data center.
-We raised $15M from top-tier investors, secured and executed proofs-of-concept with hyperscalers, and filed 135+ patents—establishing one of the most substantive IP portfolios in AI-based compression.
+Over the last five years, we shipped an end-to-end AI codec, integrated it into FFmpeg and VLC, built a world-class ML research and ML eng team, and stood up a 200+-GPU AI compute data centre.
+We raised $15M from top-tier investors, secured and executed proofs-of-concept with hyperscalers, and filed 135+ patents, establishing one of the most substantive IP portfolios in AI-based compression.

 Various start-ups [2018-2019]